quadrama/DramaNLP/README.md

 Currently, the following components are provided

 ## de.unistuttgart.ims.drama.api
-Data structures and UIMA annotation types for dramatic texts.
+UIMA annotation types for dramatic texts.

-## de.unistuttgart.quadrama.io.gutenbergde
+## de.unistuttgart.ims.drama.io.gutenbergde
-Reads in dramatic texts from HTML files downloaded from gutenberg.spiegel.de
+Reads in dramatic texts from HTML files downloaded from gutenberg.spiegel.de Currently, this component expects preprocessing.
+Scripts can be found in `src/main/perl`.

+## de.unistuttgart.ims.drama.io.tei.textgrid
+Parsing textgrid TEI texts, as good as possible.

-## de.unistuttgart.quadrama.core
+## de.unistuttgart.ims.drama.core
 Components that allow processing of dramatic texts.
 We make use of standard dkpro components for specific portions of the dramatic texts (e.g., figure speech)